Are you looking for an easy way to create and add file upload forms to your WordPress website?

 Another use case for file upload forms is the ability to gather resumes if you regularly post job openings on your site.
 Anyone who wants to apply can easily submit their resume as well as any other documents that are required.

-How to Create a File Upload Form
+How to Create a File Upload Form in WordPress

 So now that we’ve seen why you would use a file upload form on your site, how do you go about creating one?